datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   expense of making reads more difficult.
   N is the middle ground that has the features of levelled (one sstable run per level) as well as tiered (one compaction to be promoted to the next level) and a fan factor of 2.
 This can also be specified as T2 or L2.
   The default value is T4, matching the default STCS behaviour with threshold 4.
-To select an equivalent of LCS with its default fan factor 10, use L10.
+The default value in vector mode (see paragraph below) is L10, equivalent to LCS with its default fan factor 10.
 * `target_sstable_size` The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables of size between $t / \sqrt 2$ and $t \cdot \sqrt 2$.